suhailashakiah/LungNoduleDetection/README.md

 5. Creating .npy files of image pixels for training.ipynb
 6. YOLO_FINAL.ipynb

-The JSON string of the model is provided as a pickled file "model_json_final.pkl".
+- The JSON string of the model is provided as a pickled file "model_json_final.pkl".
 The trained weights are provided in "model_final_weights".
 The model can be reconstructed from these.
+- The model visualization code and the resulting .png file visualizing the model are also provided.

 Note: All codes are original.
 We read the paper on YOLO algorithm and coded a version appropriate for the problem at hand.
 The code for callback function was taken from one of the assigments in the course.